Skip to content

 INFO

 In devices using kernel version 5.10 and above, the kernel performs without any further action the unloading of modules.
 However, for devices running kernel versions below 5.10, this switch is merely a configuration option, and KernelSU itself does not take any action.
-If you want to be able to use the "umount modules" option in kernel versions before 5.10 you need to backport the path_umount function in fs/namespace.c, you can get more information at the end of the How to integrate for non GKI page.
+If you want to be able to use the "Umount modules" option in kernel versions before 5.10 you need to backport the path_umount function in fs/namespace.c, you can get more information at the end of the How to integrate KernelSU for non-GKI kernels page.
 Some modules, such as Zygisksu, may also use this switch to determine whether module unloading is necessary.

 Released under the GPL3 License.